 - Stir the lemon juice into the non-dairy milk and set aside.

-- Sieve the flour, caster sugar and bicarbonate of soda into a large mixing bowl.
+- Sieve the flour, caster sugar, baking powder and bicarbonate of soda into a large mixing bowl.

 - Pour the milk (which will have curdled slightly into ‘buttermilk’), vanilla and melted spread mixture over the flour mixture and stir well until it becomes a smooth runny batter.